Sales Development Representative vs Business Development Representative: What Is The Difference?

 This is one of the most effective ways to generate more leads for BDR.
 Meeting face-to-face with potential business partners is important as it helps to build more trust and a stronger foundation for future relationships.
 It can include everything from official meetings to casual conversations during exhibitions and seminars.

 The business development role tends to be more aggressive than the role in sales development.
 Cold calling and email marketing are the main tools used by BDRs to get responses from potential customers.
 Unlike in sales development, their pipelines are usually well-structured and don’t involve automated content.
-It’s important for every BDR to understand that their first engagement with customers should be thought through in order to succeed.
+Every BDR needs to understand that their first engagement with customers should be thought through to succeed.
 It normally takes more attempts for BDR to reach out to a prospect and get a response rather than for SDR.
 Besides phones and emails, BDR can also use social media.
 Even though this channel is primarily used by SDR, business development can also benefit from its opportunities.

 Both sales and business development representatives should have access to high-quality content and promotional collateral for different types of customers.
 Such content should be easily adjusted and customized in accordance with the clients’ specific needs and goals to make your team’s messaging more personalized.